 Established in 1895, Abels Solicitors is a Southampton based law firm providing a wide range of services.
 Abels acts for both business and private clients.
 The firm provides professional straightforward advice and aims to provide you with a high quality service.

-Abels undertakes publicly funded work with specialities in Family, Housing and Crime.
+Abels undertakes publicly funded work with specialities in Family and Housing.

 Our office hours are 9:00am to 5:00pm Monday to Friday.
 If you need assistance, please call to arrange an appointment on 023 8022 0317.